What now for England and injured Tuilagi?

 England's Manu Tuilagi hopes to return soon after withdrawing from the side to face Wales on Saturday, says forwards coach Richard Cockerill.

-Around eight hours after being named to start for the first time in this Six Nations, Tuilagi was ruled out because of a minor hamstring problem.
+About eight hours after being named to start for the first time in this Six Nations, Tuilagi was ruled out because of a minor hamstring problem.

 The latest twist in the centre's injury-hit career means England will not announce their starting XV until they arrive at Twickenham on Saturday.

-"He's in good spirits", Cockerill said.
+"He's in good spirits," Cockerill said.

 Head coach Eddie Jones described the 30-year-old Tuilagi as "unique" after Thursday's team announcement.